Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 4) When to call the vet (red flags)

-Call your vet (or an emergency vet) immediately if you see:
+Call your vet or an emergency clinic immediately if you notice any of the following:

 • No urine for 8–12 hours